 - Certain weapons are banned no matter what:

 - Anything which is illegal in the City of San Jose, Santa Clara County, State of California, or the United States in general.

-- Incendiary devices.
-This includes any prop which can easily be mistaken for an item such as a bullet or grenade.
+- Any incendiary device.
+This includes anything that emits smoke, fog, or steam.
+This also includes any prop which can easily be mistaken for an item such as a bullet or grenade.